1301 - Exempt Employee Salary

 Application

-A department may request a salary increase for an exempt appointee by submitting a complete package that includes, an Exempt Position Request (EPR) form, a justification indicating the reason for the salary increase, a duty statement, and organizational charts indicating the exempt appointee’s reporting relationships both to subordinate and executive staff.
-Departments, Agencies, Boards, and Commissions should forward the complete EPR package to the Governor’s Appointments Unit and CalHR, simultaneously.
+A department may request a salary increase for an exempt appointee by submitting an Exempt Position Request via the Request Tracking System and providing a justification indicating the reason for the salary increase, a duty statement, and organizational charts indicating the exempt appointee's reporting relationships both to subordinate and executive staff.

 Authorities